-j.
-General provisions
+I. General provisions

 - Scholarships and discounts apply only to tuition and lab fees.
 Fees relating to registration, training, accommodation, transportation, textbooks, summer sessions and other administrative fees are not included. - Scholarships/discounts apply only to fall and spring semesters.
-The summer session is not included - Scholarships/discounts do not cover the fees for failed courses or courses dropped beyond the add & drop deadline. - Unless the student benefits from an external sponsorship as well as an AU discount, he/she may not combine two types of discounts at the same time.
+The summer session is not included. - Scholarships/discounts do not cover the fees for failed courses or courses dropped beyond the add & drop deadline.

+- Unless the student benefits from an external sponsorship as well as an AU discount, he/she may not combine two types of discounts at the same time.
 The highest discount is applied. - The student may change his/her major within the same college.
 He/she shall bear the cost of all courses, which cannot be equated. - The student is entitled to the discount only after submitting the English proficiency certificate and before the end of the Add & Drop period in the semester in which the scholarship/discount is granted after joining the University.
-The scholarship/discount may not be deferred to the following semester. - If the student's CGPA falls below 2.0, the scholarship/discount shall be suspended.
-The student is given one single chance to improve his/her CGPA and recover his/her scholarship/discount.
-In the event the student's CGPA drops below 2.0 for a second time, the scholarship/discount shall be irremediably discontinued. - In the event the student suspends his/her studies for more than two consecutive semesters or more than four non-consecutive semesters, the scholarship/discount shall be irremediably discontinued.
-In this case, he/she shall bear the fees for courses he/she failed, or added or dropped beyond the Add & Drop period.

-i.
+The scholarship/discount may not be deferred to the following semester. - All above-mentioned tuition fee reductions are subject to general eligibility conditions as specified in the University Policies & Regulations.
+For more details, please contact the Office of Scholarship and Financial Aid.

+m.
 Financial aids